ywangd/peek/README.rst

 (note the leading underscore) to download API spec files from the `Kibana project <https://github.com/elastic/kibana>`_.

-Alternatively, it can also be installed from source with:
+Alternatively, peek can also be installed from source with:

 .. code-block:: bash